AdaGold/task-list-api/ada-project-docs/wave_05.md

 ## Writing Tests

 This wave requires you to complete **four** tests.

 - The tests you need to write are scaffolded in the `test_wave_05.py` file.
   - These tests are currently skipped with `@pytest.mark.skip(reason="test to be completed by student")` and the function body has `pass` in it.
 Once you implement these tests you should remove the `skip` decorator and the `pass`.
 - For the tests you write, use the requirements in this document to guide your test writing.
   - Pay attention to the exact shape of the expected JSON.
 Double-check nested data structures and the names of the keys for any mispellings.
 - You can model your tests off of the Wave 01 tests for Tasks.
 - Some tests use a [fixture](https://docs.pytest.org/en/6.2.x/fixture.html) named `one_goal` that is defined in `tests/conftest.py`.
 This fixture saves a specific goal to the test database.

+## Code Coverage

+Code coverage is a term used to describe how much application code is executed when a particular test suite is run.
+It is a good practice to check our code coverage in order to understand how much of our code is exercised by tests vs how much is still untested.
+A test suite with a high percentage of coverage is likely to be tested more thoroughly and have fewer bugs.
+A code coverage tool can partner with our testing suite to give us a report illustrating the coverage of our tests.

+Given that Ada provided all tests cases in this project, we should anticipate high code coverage.

+Review the [code coverage exercise](https://github.com/adaGold/code-coverage-exercise) on how to use `pytest-cov` to generate a code coverage report.
+We will need to change the directory where the application code is located from `student` to `app`.

+`pytest --cov=app --cov-report html --cov-report term`

+**We should have greater than 95% code coverage in our model and route files.**

 # Requirements